 Because our fellowship’s sponsoring residency program, Swedish Family Medicine Cherry Hill, is affiliated with the University of Washington, our fellows will enjoy access to all university resources, including the nationally-renowned Health Sciences Library and an expansive library system, both online and on campus.

 Our faculty team, which has nearly 100 combined years of teaching and experience in sports medicine, has deep experience in providing sports medicine coverage for a wide variety of teams with athletes of all ages.
-Our full-time core faculty members are board-certified by the American Academy of Sports Medicine (AASM) and have Certificate of Added Qualification Sports Medicine (CAQS) and include two family medicine faculty, two PM&R faculty and one pediatric faculty.
+Our full-time core faculty members are board-certified by the American Academy of Sports Medicine (AASM), have Certificates of Added Qualification Sports Medicine (CAQS), and include two family medicine faculty, two PM&R faculty and one pediatric faculty.